Ochna integerrima: Cultivation

-Ochna integerrima is hard to grow and also difficult to take care of.
+Ochna integerrima is both easy to grow and to take care of.
 Farmers choose good seeds, soak them in water, and sow them in moist soil (either in pots or in a garden).
+Some practices also include coating the seeds with sugar to help them grow stronger.

 Ochna integerrima likes moist and light soil, cannot stand waterlogging.
 Therefore, it is necessary to grow Ochna integerrima in high places and water them regularly.

 If growing in pots, pay attention to fertilizing and change the soil every year.
 To have a beautiful flower pot, we should often pay attention to cutting branches, bending branches, creating a posture to have unique shaped Ochna integerrima pots.

 The legend of Ochna integerrima

 Vietnamese people have a fairy tale about Ochna integerrima.
 The story is about a kind and brave girl.
 She fought a monster to protect the villagers.
 Unfortunately, she died after the battle.
 Her bravery touched the gods.
 So, although she died, every New Year comes, she is revived to visit her family and her village for 9 days.
 When her parents died, she transformed into a flowering tree.
 Every time the New Year comes, the flowers bloom brightly like the yellow shirt she usually wears.
 That is Ochna integerrima.

 Vietnamese people believe that, on Tet holiday, Ochna integerrima can banish ghosts throughout the year.